frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 }
 ```

 When the `categories` property is an array of objects, each object `MUST` have a `value` and an optional `label` property.
 The `value` property `MUST` be a string that matches the physical value of the field when representing that level.
 The optional `label` property, when present, `MUST` be a string that provides a human-readable label for the level.
-For example, if the codes `"0"`, `"1"`, and `"2"` were used as codes to represent the levels `apple`, `orange`, and `banana` in the previous example, the `categories` property would be defined as follows:
+For example, if the physical values `"0"`, `"1"`, and `"2"` were used as codes to represent the levels `apple`, `orange`, and `banana` in the previous example, the `categories` property would be defined as follows:

 ```json
 {